 Make no mistake, substance trumps style, but style helps keep your substance from being overlooked.
 A fresh, new template will help your résumé and cover letter stand out from the crowd.
 You want it unique enough that the hiring manager pauses for an extra few seconds when rifling through their sky-high stack of papers.
 But not so unique that they have no idea it’s a résumé.
 Adding colour and selecting fonts that marry well are easy changes to implement, and will go a long way towards helping your résumé stand out.
 Look online for examples that speak to you; Pinterest is a great place for resume design inspiration.

 Designing an awesome looking AND functional template from scratch is significantly more time consuming than using a ready-made template.
 Starting with a template you love will save you a lot of time at the start, and make the writing and updating process a whole lot easier.
-As part of my résumé writing business I designed my own résumé templates in Microsoft Word, with which my clients have had excellent results.
+As part of my résumé writing business I designed my own résumé templates for Microsoft Word and Google Docs, with which my clients have had excellent results.
 You can grab them here; download them and start applying for new jobs today!
 You’ll also find thousands of options available for purchase on etsy.com or creativemarket.com*

 Bear in mind that while skill bars and eye-catching graphics can make for a stunning design, they may detract from your message.
 Know your audience.
 A highly styled résumé may be more appreciated in fields where great design is key, such as communications, web design, or marketing; less so in more traditionally conservative industries, such as banking or the government.

 And above all, remember there is never a one résumé / all jobs situation.
 While you can still expect to modify your résumé and cover letter with each new job you apply for, implementing the above 5 résumé fixes will make the whole process a whole lot less painful, and…dare I say, almost fun.